srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/Level-1.md

     Answer: Azure Data Factory is a cloud-based service that enables data orchestration and integration.
 It acts as a conductor, managing various data activities to solve business problems.
 Common use cases include: 1.
 Data Migration: Moving data between sources using activities like the Copy Activity.
 2. On-Premises to Cloud Data Transfer: For example, transferring data from an on-premises SQL Server to Azure SQL Cloud incrementally or on a schedule.
 3. ETL Operations: Extracting, transforming, and loading data, even unstructured or semi-structured data, using features like Data Flow.

 ### Question 2: What is a pipeline in Azure Data Factory?
-    Answer:A pipeline in Azure Data Factory is a collection of activities designed to execute in a defined sequence to achieve a specific task.
+    Answer: A pipeline in Azure Data Factory is a collection of activities designed to execute in a defined sequence to achieve a specific task.
 It is the fundamental building block in ADF.
 For example:
         • A pipeline may start with a Lookup Activity, followed by a Copy Activity.
         • It can be used to define conditional logic, like "if condition A, do X; if condition B, do Y."
         • A basic pipeline could include just a single activity, such as moving data from an on-premises server to the cloud.